microfox-ai/microfox/packages/slack/docs/functions/getChannels.md

-# listChannels
+# getChannels

-The `listChannels` function lists all public, private, and direct message channels in a workspace.
+The `getChannels` function lists all public, private, and direct message channels in a workspace.

 ## Parameters